 Maybe now we’re ready to see more documentaries like the recently-released FAUCI, and now LIKE A ROLLING STONE: THE LIFE AND TIMES OF BEN FONG-TORRES, which turn the camera onto people who show up with passion, talent and humility every day– and not just for the money.
-The film will screen Saturday, October 30th as part of the Decibels Film Festival.
+After a film festival tour and theatrical release the film is now on Netflix.

 You may not know Fong-Torres’ name, but those of us of a certain generation certainly are familiar with his byline.
 As the first music editor at Rolling Stone magazine (in 1969), he helped shape the San Francisco publication’s rise to international fame as it chronicled the music, politics and popular culture of a generation boldly breaking away from the status quo.